FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 - Refer to model-free construction for generating photo poses: The photo points taught during the model-free construction process will be automatically acquired as the photo points for fine positioning.

-- Obtain weld seam recognition data:Generate a welding program based on the results of fine positioning recognition, as well as the already edited weld seams and their attributes.
+- Obtain weld seam recognition data: Generate a welding program based on the results of fine positioning recognition, as well as the already edited weld seams and their attributes.

-- Refer to model-free acquisition of weld seam recognition data:Generate a welding program based on the results of model-free construction, as well as the already edited weld seams and their attributes.
+- Refer to model-free acquisition of weld seam recognition data: Generate a welding program based on the results of model-free construction, as well as the already edited weld seams and their attributes.

 - Obstacle-free trajectory planning:Click "Obstacle-Free Trajectory Planning" to plan the welding program after collision detection.